 - Day Nine: Mush the bag.

-- Day Ten: Combine in a large bowl: batter, 1 cup milk, 1 cup flour, and 1 cup sugar.
+- Day Ten: Combine in a large or medium bowl: batter, 1 cup of milk, 1 cup flour, and 1 cup of sugar.
 Stir and put 1 cup of starter in four gallon sized bags.
-Keep one for yourself and give the recipe and one starter bag to three friends.
+Keep one for yourself and give the recipe and one starter bag to three friends with the remaining batter.

-Other starter tips: Do not use a metal spoon or bowl for mixing.
-Do not refrigerate.
-If air gets into the bag, let it out.
+Other starter tips: Do not use a metal spoon or bowl for mixing, be sure to use a wooden spoon.
+Do not refrigerate, keep at room temperature.
+If air gets into the ziploc bag, let it out.
 It is normal for the batter to rise, bubble and ferment.

 Grab the kids and have them help as you make your Amish Friendship Bread.
 Have them mush to bag, or help add ingredients.
+Grease loaf pans and let them sprinkle with a cinnamon sugar mixture.
 Once they try it, they will be excited to help make it!

 Now go on and share this amish friendship bread with all your friends.
 They deserve it.
-Plus, check out the printable recipe below!
+Plus, check out the printable recipe amish bread recipe below!
 It is easy to print it off and send it to your friends!

 Tips for Baking